 A list is written using square brackets to delimit the list, and commas to separate the list items (grammar rule 56).
-A singleton list is equal to its single item, i.e., [e]=e for all FEEL expressions e.

 Contexts and lists can reference other contexts and lists, giving rise to a directed acyclic graph.
 Naming is path based.
-The qualified name (QN) of a context entry is of the form $N_1.N_2...N_n$ where N_i is the name of an in-scope context.
+The qualified name (QN) of a context entry is of the form $N_1.N_2...N_n$ where N_1 is the name of an in-scope context.

-Nested lists encountered in the interpretation of $N_1, N_2 \dots N_n$ are preserved.
+Nested lists encountered in the interpretation of $N_1.N_2...N_n$ are preserved.
 E.g.,